daviirose/finalproject/README.md

 • Templates defines the folder name

 ### Linking URLS/VIEWS.py
-The proper way to link your URL files.
+The proper way to link your URL files:

-• path('about', views.about, name='about') This is simply looking for the file 'About' inside your views.py
+    path('about', views.about, name='about') This is simply looking for the file 'About' inside your views.py

-The proper way to link your Views files.
+The proper way to link your Views files:

-• def about(request):
+    def about(request):
         return render(request, 'pages/about.html')

-/* This simply sends out a request to look inside the 'pages(folder)/about.html(Frontend)' */
+Note: This simply sends out a request to look inside the 'pages(folder)/about.html(Frontend)'

-/* Note that since the BASE_DIR has a path towards the templates folder it will know to look inside the right pages folder */
+Note: since the BASE_DIR has a path towards the templates folder it will know to look inside the right pages folder.

 ### Static Folder
 Create a Statics folder inside the generated BTRE folder.
 The BTRE folder was genertaed when we ran startproject.